-2.5 Conversion of a single residential dwelling to two or more dwellings
+2.3 Conversion of a single family house to two or more dwellings

-- 2.42 The aim of this policy is to appropriately manage the future subdivision of family dwellings and commercial space into self contained flats, in order to ensure that new dwellings provide a high standard of amenity, and to promote and retain housing choice in the borough. - 2.43 Family housing (single dwellings with three or more bedrooms) is seen as a valuable resource which should be retained in order to meet identified housing need and provide housing choice.
-Smaller houses with fewer than three bedrooms should also be retained in order to provide housing choice.
+- 2.12 The aim of this policy is to appropriately manage the future subdivision of single family houses into self contained flats, in order to ensure that new dwellings provide a high standard of amenity, and to promote and retain housing choice in the borough. - 2.13 Family housing (single family houses with three or more bedrooms) is seen as a valuable resource which should be retained in order to meet identified housing need and provide housing choice.
+Single family houses with fewer than three bedrooms should also be retained in order to provide housing choice.

-Conversion of a single dwelling to two or more dwellings
+Conversion of a single family house to two or more dwellings

-- 1. The Council will refuse planning permission for the conversion of a single dwelling into flats except where environmental conditions mean that the house is not suitable for family accommodation due to any factor listed below: - a.
-Adjacent to noise generating or other environmentally unfriendly uses - b.
-Lack of external amenity space suitable for family use - 2.
-Any house considered suitable for conversion according to point 1 of this policy will need to have a net internal floorspace greater than 130 sq. m. - 3 All conversions must meet the general design requirements and housing standards in DM Policy 25 (Landscaping and trees), DM Policy 29 (Car parking), DM Policy 30 (Urban design and local character), DM Policy 31 (Alterations and extensions to existing buildings including residential extensions) and DM Policy 32 (Housing design, layout and space standards).
+- The Council will refuse planning permission for the conversion of a single family house into flats except where environmental conditions mean that the single family house is not suitable for family accommodation due to any factor listed below: - a. adjacent to noise generating or other environmentally unfriendly uses - b. lack of external amenity space suitable for family use. - 2.
+Any single family house considered suitable for conversion according to point 1 of this policy will need to have a net internal floorspace greater than 130 sq. m. - 3.
+All conversions must meet the general design requirements and housing standards in DM Policy 25 (Landscaping and trees), DM Policy 29 (Car parking), DM Policy 30 (Urban design and local character), DM Policy 31 (Alterations and extensions to existing buildings including residential extensions) and DM Policy 32 (Housing design, layout and space standards).

-- 2.44 DM Policy 3 implements Core Strategy Objective 3: Local housing need and Spatial Policy 5 Areas of Stability and Managed Change.
+- 2.14 DM Policy 3 implements Core Strategy Objective 3: Local housing need and Spatial Policy 5 Areas of Stability and Managed Change.
 These policies deliver the approach in London Plan policy 3.8 which states that Londoners should have 'a genuine choice of homes that they can afford and which meet their requirements for different sizes and types of dwellings in the highest quality environments.'
-Policy DM3 is intended to provide that choice by ensuring that conversions of single dwellings into flats does not further reduce the provision of this type of housing. - 2.45 DM Policy 3 is also consistent with the NPPF which states that 'To deliver a wide choice of high quality homes, widen opportunities for home ownership and create sustainable, inclusive and mixed communities, local planning authorities should plan for a mix of housing based on current and future demographic trends, market trends and the needs of different groups in the community (such as, but not limited to, families with children, older people, people with disabilities, service families and people wishing to build their own homes) and identify the size, type, tenure and range of housing that is required in particular locations, reflecting local demand'. (paragraph 50).
+DM Policy 3 is intended to provide that choice by ensuring that conversions of single family houses into flats does not further reduce the provision of this type of housing. - 2.15 DM Policy 3 is also consistent with the NPPF which states that 'To deliver a wide choice of high quality homes, widen opportunities for home ownership and create sustainable, inclusive and mixed communities, local planning authorities should plan for a mix of housing based on current and future demographic trends, market trends and the needs of different groups in the community (such as, but not limited to, families with children, older people, people with disabilities, service families and people wishing to build their own homes) and identify the size, type, tenure and range of housing that is required in particular locations, reflecting local demand' (paragraph 50).